Prince’s Death Ruled Accidental, No Criminal Charges Will Be Filed

 Prince’s death has been ruled accidental, and no criminal charges will be filed in the legendary rock star’s death, CNN is reporting.

 Prince (real name: Prince Rogers Nelson), died almost exactly two years ago (April 21, 2016, to be specific), of an opiate overdose.
 Specifically, he took a counterfeit Vicodin pill (Vicodin is a powerful opioid narcotic painkiller) that had been laced with Fentanyl.
-Fentanyl, like Vicodin, is a powerful opioid narcotic painkiller – so powerful, in fact, that it’s been described as being 100 times more potent than heroin.
+Fentanyl, like Vicodin, is a powerful opioid narcotic painkiller.
+So powerful, in fact, that it’s been described as being 100 times more potent than heroin.

 How the “Purple Rain” singer came to be in possession of the counterfeit pill is unclear, however.
 And after two years of investigating, authorities deemed that there was no evidence indicating how Prince got a hold of that pill.
 Nor did anyone associated with him know how he got it (or if they did, they didn’t admit it).
 Because of this, says Carver County (Minnesota) attorney Mark Metz, no criminal charges will be filed.